spryker/spryker-docs/docs/scos/dev/glue-api-guides/202311.0/routing/create-routes.md

 ---
-title: Create routes
+title: Create custom routes
-description: This document describes Create routes
+description: This document describes how to create a custom route for Glue API
 last_updated: September 30, 2022
 template: howto-guide-template
 redirect_from: